 In the recent years I have shifted from all-planned vacations with to-do lists, must-see itineraries and full-on research to spontaneous live-in-the-moment, last-minute decisions and this was a clear example of that.

 It was not until Saturday morning that I decided what I was doing.
 On Saturday.

-Armed with an insatiable hunger for good wine and food and only a couple of hours away from California’s cool city I set off to explore the Valley.
+Armed with an insatiable hunger for good wine and food and only a couple of hours away from California’s cool city I set off to explore the Napa Valley, one of the great wine regions in the US.
 I figured that if I typed “Best wineries in Napa” on Google I would get just that and magic would do the rest so I started with the easiest on the list.
 Saturday went off pretty well with siesta stops required in between wineries to let my body digest the wine.
 I visited some petty nice properties, did some wonderful tastings, chatted with some true wine lovers and generally enjoyed the fantastic atmosphere of the area.
 Nothing beats a group of strangers sharing a glass of wine.

 Sunday was a completely different story.
 I had arranged to meet Scott and company at the first winery on their list.
 Little did I know that I was in for a treat.
 We visited three wineries all of which only take tastings and visits by appointment.
 Needless to say, wino fanatic Jason had everything organized to the detail and even took care of the driving so we could all enjoy the wines, bottomless.
 What a blissful day.

 1. Chateau Montelena